tmathema/summarisation_app/README.md

 This app is built to produce a summary from text using huggingface models.

-Please enter your hugging face api key and summarisation distilled model.
+Please enter your hugging face api key and the huggingface summarisation distilled model name.